FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Related Work

 \subsection{Semantic Segmentation}

 Semantic segmentation is a crucial task for autonomous driving applications whose goal is to predict the class of every pixel in the image.
 State-of-the-art methods employ an encoder-decoder architecture based on Convolutional Neural Networks \cite{chen2017deeplab, oliveira2016efficient} or Transformer modules \cite{xie2021segformer, cheng2021maskformer}.
 The vast majority of the segmentation methods assume to operate in a centralized setting, where the training is performed on a server and then deployed to multiple clients.
 To the best of our knowledge, no prior works investigated the real-world scenario of federated learning in semantic segmentation for autonomous driving.
 It has been mostly addressed in the field of medical images \cite{ShellerMicahJ2019MDLM, LiWenqi2019PFBT, YiLiping2020SAEE, BerceaCosminI2021FDFL}, where these works only tried to solve the problem related to safeguarding the privacy of patients while using images collected from multiple sources, providing ad-hoc techniques.
 Only recently, FedProto \cite{fedproto} proposed a general method to federated learning for object segmentation.
 They introduced a novel approach that computes client deviation using margins of prototypical representations learned on distributed data and applies them to drive federated optimization via an attention mechanism.
-Differently, in this work, we aim to set a new benchmark for federated learning in the context of autonomous driving.
-We introduce settings with real-world challenges, such an high statistical heterogeneity, and we benchmark standard state-of-the-art methods on them.